flotob/curia/docs/current-db-schema.md

 COMMENT ON COLUMN "public"."communities"."logo_url" IS 'URL to the community logo/avatar image';

+COMMENT ON COLUMN "public"."communities"."owner_user_id" IS 'User who owns/created this community';

+COMMENT ON COLUMN "public"."communities"."is_public" IS 'Whether the community is publicly discoverable';

+COMMENT ON COLUMN "public"."communities"."requires_approval" IS 'Whether joining requires owner approval';

 CREATE INDEX communities_settings_index ON public.communities USING gin (settings);

 CREATE INDEX idx_communities_short_id ON public.communities USING btree (community_short_id);

 CREATE INDEX idx_communities_plugin_id ON public.communities USING btree (plugin_id);

+CREATE INDEX idx_communities_owner ON public.communities USING btree (owner_user_id);

+CREATE INDEX idx_communities_public ON public.communities USING btree (is_public) WHERE (is_public = true);

 DELIMITER ;;